ritima1/ritima1.github.io/index.md

 ---

 ## EasyVisa
-- Built a predictive model (using classification) to facilitate the process of via approvals.
+- Built a predictive model (using classification) to facilitate the process of visa approvals.
 - Identified factors that influenced case status to help recommend a suitable candidate profile that would help determine when to certify or deny visa to an applicant.
 - Objective was to maximize F1 score to minimize both false negatives & false positives.